mathter/generated.github.io/docs/index.markdown

 #### Specify class by @ForClass annotation
-Return type of the method is used for selecting object class which will be produced by [``@InstanceBuilder``](https://github.com/mathter/generated/blob/master/common/src/main/java/tech/generated/common/annotation/InstanceBuilder.java) annotaion, or type of the method parameter is used for selecting class witch will be filled by [``@Filler``](https://github.com/mathter/generated/blob/master/common/src/main/java/tech/generated/common/annotation/Filler.java) annotation.
+Return type of the method is used for selecting object class which will be produced by [``@InstanceBuilder``](https://github.com/mathter/generated/blob/master/common/src/main/java/tech/generated/common/annotation/InstanceBuilder.java) annotation, or type of the method parameter is used for selecting class witch will be filled by [``@Filler``](https://github.com/mathter/generated/blob/master/common/src/main/java/tech/generated/common/annotation/Filler.java) annotation.
-It is possible specify class by using [``@ForClass``](https://github.com/mathter/generated/blob/master/common/src/main/java/tech/generated/common/annotation/ForClass.java) annotation directly.
+It is possible to specify the class by using [``@ForClass``](https://github.com/mathter/generated/blob/master/common/src/main/java/tech/generated/common/annotation/ForClass.java) annotation directly.
 ```java